 For women who have undergone mastectomy or lumpectomy for treatment or prevention of breast cancer, the disfigurement can leave emotional as well as physical scars.
 Plastic surgery can help women cope with the loss of one or both breasts through breast reconstruction.

-Columbus, Ohio, plastic surgeon, Dr. Jeffrey H. Donaldson, offers advanced breast reconstruction techniques using implants or the patient’s own body.
-He often prefers immediate reconstruction, during the same operation as the mastectomy, but he treats many patients months to years after mastectomy as well.
+Dr. Michelle Sieffert specializes in breast reconstruction and offers multiple techniques.
+Techniques include using implants or the patient’s own body.
+Immediate reconstruction is sometimes possible, during the same operation as the mastectomy, but many patients are still candidates months to years later.

 Breast reconstruction without implants is usually performed by moving fat and tissue from other areas of the body to recreate one or both breasts.
 This technique is called autologous breast reconstruction.
-Columbus, Ohio, women who may be uncomfortable with silicone gel or saline implants can now consider reconstruction with one’s own tissue at Donaldson Plastic Surgery.
+Columbus, Ohio women who may be uncomfortable with silicone gel or saline implants can now consider reconstruction with one’s own tissue.